farhanalam100/Dev-Links/README.md

 3. Open `index.html` with Live Server or just double-click it

  Submitted To

-[Hack Club: The Game](https://game.hackclub.com) — building projects to compete in the IRL hackathon in Manhattan!
+Horizons Hack Club — building projects to compete in the IRL hackathon in Manhattan!

 ## 📄 License